This information was updated 1/6/2023

 No statutory guidance for recount challengers

 Political parties, candidates, and those sponsoring issues and questions are allowed to have designated “watchers” during the initial counting process, but the statutes do not clarify if such watchers are also allowed during recounts.
 C.R.S.
 1-7-105, 1-7-106, and 1-7-107.
 The Secretary of State's regulations, however, clarify that watchers may also be present at recounts.
 8 CCR 1505-1 Rule 8.10.2(a)(11).
-Rule 8.3 also clearly states that political party attorneys are not allowed into counting locations unless formally registered as a watcher.
-Neither the state statutes or rules specifically grant watchers the ability to challenge ballots.
-However, Rule 8.16 provides that “Unless the county clerk has established another process, if a watcher disputes a decision made by an election judge or alleges a discrepancy, the watcher must alert the designated watcher contact.”
-Also, those initiating a recount or who are party to one may challenge the entire process in the appropriate district court.
+Rule 8.3 (8 CCR 1505-1-8.3) also clearly states that political party attorneys are not allowed into counting locations unless formally registered as a watcher.
+Neither the state statutes nor rules specifically grant watchers the ability to challenge ballots.
+However, Rule 8.16 (8 CCR 1505-1-8.16) provides that “Unless the county clerk has established another process, if a watcher disputes a decision made by an election judge or alleges a discrepancy, the watcher must alert the designated watcher contact.”
+Also, those initiating a recount or who are a party to one may challenge the entire process in the appropriate district court.
 C.R.S.
 1-10.5-109.
-We found no statute requiring that the recount be conducted publicly; however, 8 CCR 1505-1, Rule 8.18 provides that “Media Observers may witness all election activities.”
+We found no statute requiring that the recount be conducted publicly; however, 8 CCR 1505-1, Rule 8.18 (8 CCR 1505-1-8.18) provides that “Media Observers may witness all election activities.”

-This information was updated 10/21/2020 using Colorado Revised Statutes, current at the time of review through all laws passed and signed in the First Regular and First Extraordinary Sessions of the 72nd General Assembly.
-In addition, the update references the Code of Colorado Regulations, published on website of the Office of the Colorado Secretary of State.
+This information was updated 1/6/2023 using Colorado Revised Statutes, current through all legislation from the 2022 Regular Session.
+In addition, the update references the Code of Colorado Regulations, published on website of the Office of the Colorado Secretary of State and accessed Dec.
+2022.